Structural Complexities of Matching Mechanisms: Introduction

-We additionally address a complexity measure that arise as a follow-up to \ref{item:question-communication}.
-We consider the complexity of simultaneously representing all applicant's menus (\autoref{sec:bit-complexity-menus}; see Row $3$ in \autoref{tab:blackboard-results}), and show that it is $\Omega(|\Insts|^2)$, even for the simple-to-represent $\DA$ mechanism.\footnote{ We emphasize that an applicant's menu is \emph{not} the same as the set of all institutions where this applicant's priority score (as defined above) is above the cutoff.
-For example, an applicant's own report can affect the cutoffs (and thus at which institutions she is above the cutoff), but not the menu.
-For more discussion, see \autoref{sec:bit-complexity-menus}. } Finally, we study a topic squarely in the intersection of \ref{item:question-how-complex} and \ref{item:question-communication}.
-We consider the complexity of representing, for all applicants simultaneously, the effect that unilaterally changing the applicant's type can have on a single (fixed) applicant's match (\autoref{sec:all-type-to-one-match}; see Row $4$ in \autoref{tab:blackboard-results}).
-Interestingly, we show that this complexity is high, even for the serial dictatorship ($\SD$) mechanism, a canonical but extremely simple special case of each of $\APDA$, $\IPDA$, and $\TTC$ in which all institutions have the same priority list.
+\paragraph{Additional Questions.} To explore additional applications of our high-level framework, in \autoref{sec:additional-results} we address several supplementary complexity measures that arise as follow-ups to our main questions.
+Perhaps most interestingly, we observe that while the protocols for representing (the outcomes of) $\TTC$ and $\DA$ in \autoref{sec:compression-complexity} communicate each applicant $d$'s match in terms of her top pick from some set, this set is \emph{not} $d$'s menu.
+Thus, we consider a harder version of the \nameref{ppg:representation} Question, namely, the complexity of simultaneously representing all applicant's menus (\autoref{sec:bit-complexity-menus}), and show that it is $\Omega(n^2)$ (as high as possible), even for the simple-to-represent $\DA$.
+We also study an easier version of the \nameref{ppg:type-to-match} Question: we ask how one applicant can affect a single other applicant's match (\autoref{sec:type-to-anothers-match}).
+We find both $\TTC$ and $\DA$ have low complexity according to this measure.
+Finally, we study a topic in the intersection of our \nameref{ppg:type-to-match} and \nameref{ppg:representation} Questions.
+We consider the complexity of representing, for each applicant simultaneously, the effect that unilaterally changing her type can have on a single (fixed) applicant's match (\autoref{sec:all-type-to-one-match}).
+We show that this complexity is high, even for $\SD$.
+To sum up, none of these supplementary complexity measures separates $\TTC$ and $\DA$.